reveng007/SGDE-2012/README.md

 - It can be useful to set break points to many of systemcalls while running gdb, i.e., changing/manipoulating things at run time.

-# Video 5.(Breakpoints, Examining registers and Memory)
+# Video 5 - Breakpoints, Examining registers and Memory

 ## What is Breakpoint ?